-Input Circuit Breaker - this circuit breaker protects the unit's internal charger wiring and pass-thru relay while in Standby mode.
-This circuit breaker will pop out when it opens.
-Press in to reset.
-This input circuit breaker is not branch-circuit rated, therefore, branch-circuit rated breakers must be installed in the inverter's input wiring.
+Input circuit breaker - this circuit breaker protects the unit's internal charger wiring and pass-thru relay while in the standby mode.
+This circuit breaker will pop out when it opens, press in to reset.
+This input circuit breaker is not branch-circuit rated, therefore branch-circuit rated breakers must be installed in the inverter's input wiring.